 Chikkudukaya Fry is a popular and delicious main course of Andhra Pradesh.
 Chikkudukaya means Indian broad beans or lima beans and they are a very good source of cholesterol-lowering fibre like most other legumes.
 It doesn’t take much time to cook and is liked by all ages.

 First, we prepare the masala powder for this fry.
 For this, grind chopped coconut, chopped garlic, and fried gram dal to a fine powder and keep it aside.

-Now heat oil in a heavy bottom pan and add mustard seeds, cumin seeds and allow them to splutter.
+Now heat oil in a heavy bottom pan and add mustard seeds, and cumin seeds and allow them to splutter.